-Permanency planning for children who cannot live with their parents must be considered according to the permanency hierarchy set out in the Children and Young Persons (Care and Protection) Act 1998:
+Permanency planning for children who cannot live with their parents must be considered according to the permanency hierarchy set out in the Act:

-- Section10A contains the permanent placement principles for Aboriginal and Torres Strait Islander and non-Aboriginal children. - Section 13 contains the placement principles for Aboriginal and Torres Strait Islander children who are in out-of-home care.
+- Section 10A contains the permanent placement principles for Aboriginal and Torres Strait Islander and non-Aboriginal children. - Section 12A outlines the five elements of Aboriginal and Torres Strait Islander Children and Young Persons Principle. - Section 13 contains the placement principles for Aboriginal and Torres Strait Islander children who are in OOHC.

-The Court, DCJ and PSP service providers are all required to make decisions taking account of these principals.
+The Court, DCJ, and PSP service providers are all required to make decisions taking account of these principles.

-A table outlining the permanency hierarchy for all children entering care in NSW is below:
+The permanency hierarchy for all children entering care in NSW is shown below.